mohwaili/NewsApp-Example/README.md

  - Configure fastlane to build & deploy
  - Convert the Overview screen to a UICollectionView to support multi column layout (iPad)
  - Add caching for image download to prevent unnecessary calls
  - Extends NewsUIKit with fonts & styles
+ - Animate the header away while scrolling down
+ - Implement Empty state support
  - Let a UI/UX designer have a look to improve the overal app appearance